 - Befriend with the connectors in your industry.

-- Run a Twitter contest and ask the contestants to retweet your stuffs (WebRevenue.co might be interested to be one of your sponsors, let’s talk).
+- Run a Twitter contest and ask the contestants to retweet your stuff (WebRevenue.co might be interested to be one of your sponsors, let's talk).

 - Don't focus on selling.
 Take Twitter as a stepping stone in sales, direct your followers/prospects to your landing pages.

 - Show numbers as numerals, “45” is better than “forty-five”.
-Data based on eye tracking studies indicates that numbers are better than word.
+Data based on eye tracking studies indicate that numbers are better than words.

 - Stop talking about yourself.
 There are only 1% of the retweets contain self-reference according to studies.